gaborvecsei/gaborvecsei.github.io/_posts/2022-05-20-Neural-Network-Steganography.md

 There is a trade-off what we need to consider when modifying bits of parameters in a neural network:
 The more precision you give up at each value the more data you can store.
 But think about what this precision means in a NN.
-You are using these parameters to perform a the forward pass and receive a prediction, and you'd like to keep this prediction as close as you can to the original one.
+You are using these parameters to perform the forward pass and receive a prediction, and you'd like to keep this prediction as close as you can to the original one.
 Worst case scenario, the outputs of the network will be so different, that you won't notice the 24 days of training what you did.

 As a general rule, just try to compress your data and use less bits from the fraction.